aromaa/Skylight3/README.md

 All of the configuration nobs:
 - Database
-	- ConnectionString - The connection string for Postgres
+	- ConnectionString - The connection string for Postgres.
 - FurniMatic
-	- ItemsRequired - How many items are required to recyclate?
+	- ItemsRequired - How many items are required to recyclate.
-	- GiftFurnitureId - The furniture id used for the gift
+	- GiftFurnitureId - The furniture id used for the gift.
 - Network
 	- Listeners
-		- EndPoint - The end point that accepts the connection
+		- EndPoints - The end points that accept the connection.
 		- Revision - The revision that is required.
 		- CryptoPrime - The RC4 prime for encryption, if used.
 		- CryptoGenerator - The RC4 generator for encryption, if used.
 - Redis
-	- ConnectionString - The connection string for Redis
+	- ConnectionString - The connection string for Redis.

 ## RC4 encryption
 - RELEASE39-200910220522-22363: